SplashSync/Sylius-Bundle/src/Resources/docs/docs/2-features.en.md

 #### Sylius - Share your key E-Commerce data across all your apps

-This module was designed to share your financial informations with all your business organization.
+This module was designed to share your financial information with all your business organization.

-Your Symfony based Sylius webshop will become one of your "sales channels".
+Your Symfony based Sylius e-shop will become one of your "sales channels".

-By using Splash for exporting and synchronizing all your sales informations, you can access all you sales in a single place.
+By using Splash for exporting and synchronizing all your sales information, you can access all you sales in a single place.

 #### Synchronize Sylius Products Stocks